mkdocstrings/griffe/docs/guide/users/loading.md

 - what service it corresponds to (GitHub, etc.)
 - the current commit hash

-It then assigns this information to each package it loads, in the [`git_info`][griffe.Object.git_info] attribute.
+It then assigns this information to each package it loads, in the [`git_info`][griffelib.Object.git_info] attribute.
 This attribute can be reassigned on any object, if necessary.
 Each object who has it set to `None` will look into its parents.

 In the following cases, the information will not be set: